bkase/android-scala-example/README.md

 Follow `Part A` of the guide, then open up the project, or follow both `Part A` and `Part B` to make a project from scratch

+I made this repository because I had a lot of trouble getting the Dev Environment set up for Android development with Scala even though the guides I did follow definitely helped.

+I hope that you find it useful, please send me a pull-request or make an issue if there is some problem.

 # Configuring Android Dev Environment with Scala

 Forked from this guide: https://github.com/jberkel/android-plugin/wiki/Getting-started